MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/sources/index.md

 *   A deeply nested item is shown as a **page** icon, and represents a resource that was loaded from the above origin.

 Hover over an item, to see its path as a URL.
-For example, hovering over the .js file of the demo shows its URL as: `https://microsoft-edge-chromium-devtools.glitch.me/debug-js/get-started.js`

 Right-click an item to open it in a new tab of the browser, or to see other actions.